-Removing a Memory Stick
+Removing a Memory StickTM

-To remove a Memory Stick[TM], proceed as follows:
+To remove a Memory StickTM, proceed as follows:

 - 1 Double-click the Unplug or Eject Hardware icon in the taskbar.
-The dialog box Unplug or Eject Hardware appears. - 2 Select the hardware you want to unplug. - 3 Click Stop. - 4 In the Stop a Hardware device dialog box, confirm that the device can be safely removed from the system. - 5 Click OK.You get the message that it is safe to remove the device. - 6 Click OK. - 7 Click Close. - 8 Press the PC Card release button so that it pops out. - 9 Push the PC Card release button to eject the card. - 10 Gently grasp the card and pull it out. - You can skip steps 1-7 when your notebook is off.
+The Unplug or Eject Hardware dialog box appears. - 2 Select the hardware you want to unplug. - 3 Click Stop. - 4 In the Stop a Hardware device dialog box, confirm that the device can be safely removed from the system. - 5 Click OK.
+You get a message that it is safe to remove the device. - 6 Click OK. - 7 Click Close. - 8 Press the PC Card release button so that it pops out. - 9 Push the PC Card release button again to eject the Memory StickTM. - 10 Gently grasp the Memory StickTM and pull it out. - Kou can skip steps 1-7 if your notebook is off.